flatironinstitute/walnuts/README.md

 The formatting style is defined in the file `walnuts_cpp/.clang_format`.
 It specifies

-* Google format for compactness,
+* baseline Google format for compactness,
 * braces and newlines around conditional and loop bodies, and
 * include ordering sorted within block, but blocks maintained.